vahidhedayati/ajaxdependancyselection/README.md

+# Gsp query controller:Actions
-# Gsp tag to query all controllers and using select dependancy show its relevant actions - useful for permissions or anything related to what actions controllers have avaialble:
+tag to query all controllers and using select dependancy show its relevant actions - useful for permissions or anything related to what actions controllers have avaialble:

 	<form method=post action=exampl5>
    	<g:selectController id="selectPrimaryTest2" name="Department"